-Our commitment to environment doesn’t stop at our building features and technology.
+Our commitment to the environment doesn’t stop at our building features and technology.
 Ensuring sustainable practices daily is something we also take pride in.
-Most recently, we are proud to have been recognized as the first Healthy Venue in the Americas by the World Obesity Federation for our commitment to providing a healthy offering for our staff and guests in terms of food and well being.
+Most recently, we are proud to have been recognized as the first Healthy Venue in the Americas by the World Obesity Federation for our commitment to providing a healthy offering for our staff and guests in terms of food and well-being.

 - We run an extensive facility-wide recycling program that includes organics.

 - We operate a ‘scratch’ kitchen using primarily fresh, local and seasonal ingredients.
 Promoting and using locally-grown products means less energy consumption for transporting products to our door.